jonpalmisc/ibis/README.md

 ## Features & Roadmap

-While Ibis' primary goal is to map segmnets correctly, some of the current and planned planned features is detailed as follows:
+While Ibis' primary goal is to map segments correctly, some of the current and planned features are detailed as follows:

 - [x] Automatic detection and mapping of `TEXT`, `CONST`, `DATA`, and `BSS` segments with correct boundaries and permissions.
-- [x] Function prologue detection (helps prevent run-on functions when disassemblers fail to identity `noreturn` functions).
+- [x] Function prologue detection (helps prevent run-on functions when disassemblers fail to identify `noreturn` functions).
 - [ ] Automatic known function identification via string reference heuristics.
   (https://github.com/jonpalmisc/ibis/issues/2)
 - [ ] Automatic detection & marking of outlined functions.